 The village has light.
 In the meantime, all 52 solar systems are installed and functionable!

 In cooperation with the company, Phaesun ( http://www.phaesun.com/home.html ) in Memmingen) were chosen and financed the following technical equipment:

 Energy Comfort Kit Solar Side Kit Three 1.0 1x Solar Side Seven, 2x Solar Module 10 W,| 12 VDC,| poly, 1x Super Illu 270 lm, 1x Super Illu 450 lm, 1x Sunflower 270 lm, 2x Illu Plug Cable 5 m, 2x Extension Cable 5 m, 1x USB Mobile Phone Adapter Set

 BOSS KitKeep Fresh, 24 VDC, incl.
 Cable, installation material, module holder, solar charge controller, 2x 140 Wp module, 2x 65 Ah closed battery

 Rural Electrification Kit En Light IG3 1.0,2 LED tubes 11W/1,100 lm, 2 modules 30W, 2 batteries 38Ah

 These installed photovoltaic systems enable a CO2 restriction of approx. 15 tons per year!

-Mr. Ken Kokker from the Bintumani Association in Sierra Leone, in cooperation with barefoot women solar engineers, helped install the systems and sent us this report:
+Mr. Ken Kokker of the Bintumani Association in Sierra Leone, in collaboration with barefoot women solar engineers, helped install the plants and sent us this report:

 This post is also available in: Deutsch